 Owning a business can mean long hours, hard work, and financial uncertainty.
-Small business owners work tirelessly to build their company.
+Small business owners work tirelessly to build their companies.
 Studies show that more than 85% of small business owners experience interruptions in their sleep as a direct result of their business worries.
 Businesses experience more stress than others in most sectors across the Australian workplace.
 Business owners say that running a business is more stressful than building a relationship or raising children.
 In fact, in the first few years of business, SMEs are known to work longer than professionals like doctors or lawyers.

 Taking a holiday can be particularly stressful for business owners.
 While others are planning summer beach trips, many small business owners are working on their long game.
 It’s not that they don’t want a break.
 It’s that taking time off seems impossible because of the impact that break would have on the business.
 How would the operation be able to keep running if the owner is not there to run it?